robert-yaman/protein_folding_NN/README.md

 Li, Z., & Yu, Y. (2016).
 Protein Secondary Structure Prediction Using Cascaded Convolutional and Recurrent Neural Networks. arXiv preprint arXiv:1604.07176.

+## Results

+I trained the model with a batch size of 64 over twelve epochs.
+Our ending Q8 accuracy was 53%.
+After about 3 epochs we began to overfit, since we achieved maximum accuracy of 62%, after which point it monotonically decreased.

+This is worse than the model in the original paper, possibly because we did not use solvent accessibility in training.

 ## TODOS

 - Take into account solvent accessibility during training and see how much it